-Herbert uses new and old materials such as concrete and dyed Hessian which he combines with nails glass or saw blades.
+Herbert combines new and old materials; concrete, dyed Hessian is combined with nails, glass or saw blades.
 Herbert refers to the role which Ireland has played in the development of the West in her artist statement.
 Her work requires the viewer to look to the past and reflect on connection between what has gone before and experiences one has as gained now.